113ll3/Ibmclouddocscli/plugins/vpn/index.md

 **-admin_state:** Status of the VPN connection.
 Values: UP or DOWN.

-**-dpd-action:** Action to be taken when the peer is detected as dead.
+**-dpd-action:** Action taken when the peer is detected as dead.
 Values: hold; clear; disabled; restart; restart-by-peer.
 Default value: hold

 **-gateway_ip:** IP address of the local VPN tunnel endpoint.